 Located between the Premier Crus under the Côte Saint Jacques to the north and the Route des Grands Crus to the south, the position of Pernot Pere et Fils is strategic, sitting on the middle of a hill, with minimum slope and about 300 meters elevation.

-For vinification, most grapes are destemmed, and fermentation occurs with natural yeasts for a minimum of two weeks – sometimes longer.
+For vinification, most grapes are de-stemmed, and fermentation occurs with natural yeasts for a minimum of two weeks – sometimes longer.
 The wines are aged for an average of 18 months within barrels by the coopers Billon, Allier, Vosges and Rousseau.

 Bourgogne Côte d'Or Pinot Noir

 From Fixin and Brochon.
 Brochon has more clay, whereas Fixin is stonier.
-Fermented and aged half in stainless steel and half in oak for 12 months.
+Fermented and aged half in stainless steel and half in oak for twelve months.
 The wine is then blended in vat, and aged for another three months before bottling.

 Côtés de Nuits Villages ‘La Croix Violette’

 From very rocky, stony limestone soil.
-It was the first vineyard of the estate, right in front of the Château de Brochon, with 80-year-old vines.
+This was the first vineyard of the estate, right in front of the Château de Brochon, with 80-year-old vines.
 The wine spends 18 months in barrel on fine lees before bottling.

 Gevrey Chambertin